qqrm/cargo-warden/SPEC.md

 * Launches `cargo` as a child process; the entire process tree inherits the cgroup.
 * Uprobes tag processes and populate eBPF maps with policy IDs.
 * On risky operations eBPF returns Allow or `EPERM`.
-* `agent-lite` reads events from a ring buffer and writes a report.
+* `qqrm-agent-lite` reads events from a ring buffer and writes a report.

 ## 12. User Experience and Commands